alexcrichton/rfcs/text/0000-macros-1.1.md

 * This implementation is likely to be less performant than procedural macros are today.
-Round tripping through strings isn't always a speedy operation, especially for larger expantions.
+Round tripping through strings isn't always a speedy operation, especially for larger expansions.
 Strings, however, are a very small implementation detail that's easy to see stabilized until the end of time.
   Additionally, it's planned to extend the `TokenStream` API in the future to allow more fine-grained transformations without having to round trip through